akash7243/akash7243/README.md

 - Hello!
 I am Akash.
-I'm currently a graduate research scholar.
+I'm currently a master's student at IIT Madras.
 - I’m interested in mathematics, programming and all the nitty-gritty that comes with intersection of these.

 <!---